 Costs directly attributable to the Company's offering of its equity securities have been deferred and capitalized as part of Other Assets as of December 31, 2005.
 The total amount related to the offering deferred as of December 31, 2005 was approximately \$850.
-Upon the completion of the IPO, approximately \$6,700 of offering costs were offset against the proceeds received from the IPO.
+Upon the completion of the IPO and the exercise of the over-allotment option by the Company's underwriters, approximately \$7,277 of offering costs, including the amounts deferred at December 31, 2005, were offset against the proceeds received from the IPO and the exercise of the over-allotment option.